EthanRH11/Mini-Lang/README.md

 ## Current Status

 - **Development Stage**: The project is still in progress.
-- **What’s Done**: Initial tokenizer and parser components are being developed.
+- **What’s Done**: Tokenizer and Parser are built.
-- **Next Steps**: Expanding error handling, refining the parsing logic, and preparing for integration with real-world input examples.
+- **Next Steps**: Building interperter to run the parsed AST Tree.
+Continuous error handling, logic implementation, etc...

 ## License